SaschaWillems/ModernVkTriangle/README.md

 But by using Vulkan 1.3's [Buffer device address](https://docs.vulkan.org/guide/latest/buffer_device_address.html) feature, we can do away with descriptors (for buffers).
 Instead of having to access them through descriptors, we can access buffers via their address using pointer syntax in the shader.
 Not only does that make things easier to understand, it also removes some coupling and requires less code.

-As mentioned in [Frames in flight](#frames-in-flight) we create one uniform buffer per max. number of frames in flight.
-That way we can have CPU and GPU work in parallel to some extent (more on that later):
+As mentioned in [the previous chapter](#cpu-and-gpu-parallelism) we create one uniform buffer per max. number of frames in flight.
+That way we can update one buffer on the CPU while the GPU reads from another one.
+This makes sure we don't run into any read/write hazards where the CPU starts updating values while the GPU is still reading them:

 ```cpp
 for (auto i = 0; i < maxFramesInFlight; i++) {